 Applied Dharma - Our Community In Discussion

-Join Us the First Wednesday of Each Month to Connect
+Join us the first Wednesday of each month to connect

-Applied Dharma is a wonderful opportunity to get to know others and connect with the community through small group conversations about the dharma.
-We meet on the first Wednesday of the month at 5:30 PM MT for one hour on Zoom.
+We meet on the first Wednesday of each month at 5:30 PM MT for one hour on Zoom.
 Anyone is welcome to drop in at any time.

-Tim taught these slogans three times last year in Steamboat Springs, CO, Madison, WI, Medford, OR, and several times in the past, making it a great time to practice and use them together.
-What is beautiful about these slogans is the message that we can use everything we encounter in our lives, pleasant or painful, “to awaken genuine, uncontrived compassion.”
-We recommend signing up for a monthly reminder (see below) so you get the email with the topic information.
-It will be sent a week before we meet.
+Tim taught these slogans three times last year in Steamboat Springs, CO; Madison, WI; and Medford, OR, as well as several times in previous years, making this a wonderful opportunity to practice and explore them together.
+What is beautiful about these slogans is the message that we can use everything we encounter in our lives, whether pleasant or painful, “to awaken genuine, uncontrived compassion.”

-How to use Pema’s Compassion Cards?
+How to Use Pema’s Compassion Cards

 “Generosity is the ornament of the world